International Service Learning in Senegal

 Service Learning Program, Dakar, Senegal

-The program starts and finishes in Dakar, the capital of Senegal, spending most of the session in the eco-commune of Bambey Serere and the other project sites near Dakar.
-In Bambey Serere, American and Senegalese student partners, form teams with community members working in various community projects.
-Over the course of the 3 weeks, students participate in several classroom sessions interspersed with participatory team-based guided practice in action research and service learning, as each teamwork on their project, meeting needs expressed by the community.
-Senegalese students make this teamwork possible by translating between English and the local language for their American and community work partners.
+During the service learning, American and Senegalese student partners form teams with community members working in occupations that correspond to the students’ own personal career goals.
+Over the next 10 days, students will participate in several classroom sessions interspersed with participatory team-based guided practice in action-research and service learning, as each team creates together their own small project, meeting needs expressed by the community.
+Senegalese students make this teamwork possible by translating between English and the local Fulani language for their American and community work partners.

 Before you go check the helpful links below: